wfp/designsystem/src/documentation/BrowserWarning/README.md

-Use the browser warning to warn users who use outdated browsers, which causes problems using your application.
+Use the browser warning to detect outdated browsers and advises users to upgrade to a new version.
+There is a **Modal** version available and a smaller warning using the **InfoBar** component.

+Click on **"View source & readme on Github"** to see the implementation example.